alejoceballos/dumb-keyboard/README.md

 ## A Calculator Machine

 It is time to try to give a real layout to my keyboard.
 Note that a keyboard is just a set of keys receiving clicks and sending signals to the device connected to it.
-Our keyboard will remain "dumb", but at the end we will have a complete calculator component.
+Our keyboard will remain "dumb", but at the end I will have a complete calculator component.
 Actually, the calculator component is the one that must know what to do when receiving signals from the keyboard.